bizkite-co/handterm/CONVENTIONS.md

 Check `pwd` to determine which project you're running CLI commands in.

-Use `docs/worklog/` for docmentation.
+1. Use `docs/worklog/` for docmentation.
 Use the MCP `date-server` to get the local system date if you have to creat a new dated file.
+    1. Specify the intended work by using checkboxes to indicate completion.
+    2. Initially, ALL CHECKBOXES SHOULD BE UNCHECKED.
+    2. Update the checkboxes or modify the changes _after_ any successes, such as solved linting or solved tests.
+    3. CHECK THE CHECKBOX TO INDICATE COMPLETION.
+    4. AT THE END OF THE WORK ITEM, ALL CHECKBOXES SHOULD BE CHECKED.
+    5. NEVER DELETE A CHEECKBOX LINE.
+If you find that a checkboxed line is not needed, check the checkbox and explain why it is not needed on an indented next line.

 Use the VS Code linter after editing each file to ensure the changes you're making are _reducing_ the number of linting problems.

-Specify the intended work by using checkboxes and update the checkboxes or modify the changes _after_ any successes, such as solved linting or solved tests.